neuefische/web-exercises/sessions/css-structure/custom-properties/README.md

 # CSS Structure: Custom Properties

-The CSS Code in this challenge has multiple references to three different colors.
+The CSS code in this challenge has multiple references to three different colors.
 Make use of custom properties (variables) to extract them.

 ## Task